Universal sequences for the order-automorphisms of the rationals: Preliminaries

-where $(2n-1)n=\sum_{i=1}^{2n}i$.
-Thus $\Sq{z_n}$ is a sequence in $U$ and so there exists a homomorphism $\phi:A^+\to S$ such that Finally, as required.
 Note that Proposition \ref{prop-general-1}(ii) holds for arbitrary cartesian products as well as countable ones.
 The proof of this result is similar to the proof in the countable case, but we will not use the more general statement, and so we have limited ourselves to the countable case.